Section 8 Company Registration

 - Domestic donations: There is no limitation to the domestic donations.
 But to avoid money laundering cases, a proper system must be laid down to keep them in check.

 The name of your Section 8 Company is the first impression to the world.
 Its selection, therefore, is very important.
-It should stand out, yet be easy to remember, attractive, relevant and indicative.
-Here are some points you can keep in mind for choosing a name for your company.
+It should stand out, yet be easy to remember, attractive, relevant, and indicative.
+Here are some points you can keep in mind about choosing a name for your company.

 The name of your Section 8 Company should indicate the principal objects of the Company as set out in its MoA.
 For example, Aware Health and Research Foundation or Nagarjuna Agricultural Research and Development Institute are Section 8 Companies.
 And their names indicate the kind of work undertaken by them.
 This helps in branding and goodwill.

 The proposed name should not fall in the range of undesirable names as specified in Rule 8 of Companies (Incorporation) Rules, 2014.
 The name of your LLP should not be abusive, against the customs and beliefs of any religion, use slur & foul words or phrases which are used as a slur and are offensive to a particular group of people.

 The name should be brief and not too long.
 Moreover, it should be easy to pronounce.
 A person should recall that name during relevant matters

 You are not allowed to name your Company that is exactly the same or identical to an existing company or trademark or for which a trademark has been applied.
 At LegalRaasta, you can check if the name you are proposing matches someone else.